 Oil Modified Paint

 This is a fairly new type of paint, also referred to as “Water Based Acrylic Alkyds”.
-With the emergence of the green construction movement, “the emphasis has been on developing water based paints that deliver the high performance of alkyds and still meet strict environmental regulations” (PPC Magazine).
+With the emergence of the green construction movement, “the emphasis has been on developing water-based paints that deliver the high performance of alkyds and still meet strict environmental regulations” (PPC Magazine).

-time In addition, this type paint only yellows very slightly, compared to its oil base sibling.
+In addition, this type of paint only yellows very slightly, compared to its oil base sibling.
 Oil modified paints are also typically low VOC, which essentially means there’s little odor.
 My favorite type of oil modified paint is Benjamin Moore’s Advance.

 Milk paint is one of the oldest forms of paint.
 It’s been found in cave drawings from 8,000 years ago and even in the tomb of King Tut.
 It was first used as decoration, and then as a protective coating.
-The original formula for milk paint contained common ingredients like lime, casein (a protein found in milk), water and earth pigments.
+The original formula for milk paint contained common ingredients like lime, casein (a protein found in milk), water, and earth pigments.

-There are a lot of different techniques you can try with milk paint like distressing, antiquing and glazing.
+There are a lot of different techniques you can try with milk paint like distressing, antiquing, and glazing.
 If you’re thinking about using milk paint, make sure to check out this article.
 I walk you through the steps of how to properly apply it and why I like using it.

 Chalk paint has seen a rise in popularity as people look for new ways to reclaim vintage furniture.
 While some people decide to take make their own chalk paint, you’ll have the most success and better results if you use chalk paint that been commercially manufactured.
 It’s more expensive than other furniture paint options because it comes in smaller can sizes like pints and quarts.